ryantd42/NY-Legislative-Git/2023/A6739B-2023/bill.md

- Introduced by M. of A. WALKER -- read once and referred to the Committee on  Ways  and  Means  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. WALKER -- read once and referred to the Committee on  Ways  and  Means  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee --  recommitted to the Committee on Ways and Means in accordance with Assembly Rule 3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation to residential solar tax  cred- its

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: